HimanshuUjjawalAryaveer/HUA-Project/README.md

 # HUA-Project
-This project belongs from HUA
+This project belongs from HUA.